imfing/hextra/exampleSite/content/docs/guide/organize-files.md

 ## Breadcrumb Navigation

-Breadcrumbs are auto-generated based on the directory structure of `/content`.
+Breadcrumbs are auto-generated for enabled content types based on the directory structure of `/content`.
+Enabling (and disabling) breadcrumbs for specific content types can be done using the [`params.breadcrumbs.contentTypes`](../configuration#breadcrumbs) parameter in the site configuration `hugo.yaml`

 For example, consider the file structure [demonstrated above](#directory-structure).
 Given that structure, the breadcrumbs atop the page at `/docs/guide/organize-files/` would appear automatically as follows: